Legal Resource Center

 Please see our Contact & Locations page for the locations, hours & contact information for our Legal Resource Centers.

-Volunteer lawyers provide “advice only” outreach at various community centers, offer pro bono representation in certain types of cases, and assist at Legal Aid’s offices.
+Volunteer lawyers provide “advice only” outreach for civil (not criminal) matters at various community centers.
 Clients are seen on a “first-come, first served” basis, so please arrive before 4pm to sign up.
-Doors close at promptly at 4pm.
+Doors close promptly at 4pm.
 Please call the community center ahead of time to ensure an attorney will be present.
 The current hours of operation and locations are:

 1136 E. Montecito Street